 At the Chronicle and the Express-News, she won numerous writing and editing awards, including the North American Travel Journalists Association’s top award for destination travel and the Lowell Thomas Award from the Society of American Travel Writers.

+She is currently finishing a book on sustainability initiatives throughout the Americas.
 She was a founding editor of Rumbo Newspapers, a group of Spanish-language newspapers serving the immigrant communities of Texas.
 She was also the founding editor of Adelante, a bilingual newsmagazine serving the immigrant communities of Central Missouri, based at the University of Missouri School of Journalism, where she taught for ten years, serving as assistant director for Investigative Reporters and Editors, and worked at newspapers in Missouri, California and Illinois.

 She has traveled extensively throughout the developing world and has worked with Latin American journalists since the early 1990s in a variety of capacities.
 She is the author of four books for high school students.
 She has a BJ and a master’s degree, the latter specializing in science writing, from the University of Missouri.
 She can be reached at TracyLBarnett (at) gmail.com.